This melting ice science project uses salt to melt tunnels in the ice and watercolors to highlight the tunnels. Fun for kids and adults alike!

 The last time we did our melting ice science experiment, it was so much of a salt and watercolor free-for-all that we couldn’t see what was happening to the ice under all the salt.

-Melting Ice Science Experiment
+Melting Ice Science Project

 - Bowls or dishes (for making the ice)